 View our Garden Wedding Brochure

-Feast Hall: The Harmonist Feast Hall, built in 1827, sits on the second floor of the Natural History Museum.
+Feast Hall – The Harmonist Feast Hall, built in 1827, sits on the second floor of the Natural History Museum Building.
 The Harmonists gathered here on special feast days for communal meals and music performances.
-The space is 100 feet by 52 feet, seats 300 on reproduction Harmonist benches with matching tables, and is not handicap accessible.
+The space is 100 feet by 52 feet, seats 300 people, and is not handicap accessible.
 Dancing is not permitted in this historic building.

-George Rapp Garden – Visitors to Old Economy described George Rapp’s garden as “neatly laid out in lawns, arbors, and flower beds.”
-The 1831 Pavilion and fish pond serve as the focus of the garden, which holds up to 300 people.
+George Rapp Garden – Visitors to Economy described George Rapp’s garden as “neatly laid out in lawns, arbors, and flower beds.”
+The 1831 pavilion and fish pond serve as the focus of the garden, which holds up to 300 people.

-Visitor Center Classroom – The Old Economy Village Visitor Center is a modern building that houses exhibits, a film, the gift shop, and a classroom that can be divided in half.
-The whole classroom holds 75 people, and the half classroom holds 35 people.
+Visitor Center Classroom – The Old Economy Village visitor center is a modern building that houses exhibits, the gift shop, and a classroom that can be divided in half.
+The whole classroom holds 75 people, and a half classroom holds 35 people.